sentryco/sentryco.github.io/README.md

 - Clamp in fluid layouts (very comprehensive tut): https://blog.logrocket.com/flexible-layouts-without-media-queries/
 - Has nice blog design: https://astroship.web3templates.com/blog and coloring in darkmode

+### Videos:
+- Record video without red circle w/ Quicktime via lightning cable.
+Record video.
+Then choose iPhone
+- Export to 720p in Quicktime -> Export (to get the file size down.
+1-3mb for 15-30 sec vid is fine)
+- Use adobe express online video converter https://www.adobe.com/express/ to conver mov to mp4

 ### Todo:
 - Quickly try the list blog grid with images.
 - Add FAQ item that has link to video of macApp "Where can I can see a video of macApp?"
 Here is a link to our launch video which includes footage of the macApp